HKuz/fCC_Drafts/Git/git-branch.md

 There will be an asterisk (\*) next to the branch that you're currently on.

 There are a number of different options you can include with `git branch` to see different information.
 For more details about the branches, you can use the `-v` (or `-vv`, or `--verbose`) option.
-The list of branches will include the SHA-1 and commit subject line for the HEAD of each branch next to its name.
+The list of branches will include the SHA-1 value and commit subject line for the `HEAD` of each branch next to its name.

 You can use the `-a` (or `--all`) option to show the local branches as well as any remote branches for a repository.
 If you only want to see the remote branches, use the `-r` (or `--remotes`) option.